Posted on: March 8, 2021

 His analysis confirms what Fusion has been seeing in our own research:

-Stronger collaboration across the business is imperative to properly develop resilience strategies because threats and impacts are wider ranging.
-Also, organizational resilience as a discipline is essential (now ─ and not sometime in the future) to successfully negotiate the current business challenges.
+Stronger collaboration across the business is imperative to properly develop resilience strategies because threats and impacts are wider-ranging.
+Also, organizational resilience as a discipline is essential (now ─ and not sometime in the future) to successfully negotiate the current business challenges and develop an incident management plan.

 By mandating a culture of resilience, CEOs should be appointing resilience leaders that understand how to break down silos and connect the dots as they capture critical business services along with all dependencies across the organization.
 Visualizing impact and weak points is critical for identifying how to pivot and change course to achieve a more resilient posture.
 Resilience is not just about responding to the next pandemic, but it is about building new strategies that address the concerns that can only be identified by understanding how your organization works without silos.